 Maximum temperature standard reflects a 7-day average maximum.
 For good spawning conditions, the 7-day maximum average temperature of the river should not exceed 17.8°C between June 1 and September 14, and the 7-day maximum average temperature should not exceed 12.8°C at other times of the year.
 There were a few instances over the course of the summer where river temperature thresholds were exceeded.
-The mean temperature remained the same as 2018.
+The mean temperature was slightly higher than the 2020 average.
 The temperature readings show an increase of the average temperature over the past several years.